 No!
 In the #reunite

-example, the father's data will be deleted after one week (or on thought match), and encrypted the entire time so that only the father and son, nobody else, not even Thoughter itself, can decrypt it.
+example above, the initial person's data will be deleted after one week (or on thought match), and encrypted the entire time so that only the two people involved, nobody else, not even Thoughter itself, can decrypt it.
 Everything is private and anonymous to an utterly paranoid degree, with no creepy tracking or ad integration of any kind.
-The basic idea is to ask humbly for donations
+The basic idea is to ask kindly for donations

 and use the money to ensure your privacy, even from the service itself, instead of selling your data to the highest bidder and pretending that the service is free.
 Radical idea, and maybe the world's not ready for it.
 But more on all this boring privacy stuff here

-When a Patron A pushes a thought to another Patron B, Patron A can have Thoughter send a hint to Patron B without revealing the whole thought or who it's from.
+When somebody, let's call her Alice, pushes a thought to Bob, Alice can have Thoughter send a hint to Bob without revealing the whole thought or who it's from.
 This helps solve the adoption problem that Thoughter would otherwise have.
-That is, Patron B might not even know that Thoughter exists in the first place, in which case Patron A's thought would obviously never get matched.
+That is, Bob might not even know that Thoughter exists in the first place, in which case Alice's thought would obviously never get matched.
 If the service becomes popular then hints will become less necessary.
 Here are the following hint types:

 - None - easy one, no hint is sent.
 You must rely either on real-life hints ("Hey did you hear about this Thoughter thing?"), or that the other person knows about Thoughter already.

 - Anonymous - The other person is told that someone is thinking something about them, but not who or what.